usf-cs212-2015/homework/README.md

 # CS 212 Homework

 This guide will walk you through the steps to setup and submit homework assignments.
+You can [view a video](https://youtu.be/UqbBnKWofII) of the entire process as well.

+:movie_camera: View a walkthrough of this process on [YouTube](https://youtu.be/UqbBnKWofII).

 :warning: This guide assumes you have already been through the [Getting Started](https://github.com/cs212/lectures/tree/fall2015/Getting%20Started) guides.